 Next we visited a free art museum which features the art collection of John and Dominique de Menil.
 Also on the grounds, founded by the Menils, was the Rothko Chapel, featuring fourteen large paintings by artist Mark Rothko covering the walls of the octagonal chapel.

 Different portions of the Menils’ huge 20th century art collection are on display at any given time, including surrealism, pop art, and varieties of other abstract art.
 There are also several galleries of Byzantine, Medieval, and Tribal antiquities, which was a little like seeing a missionary curio display; there were works from several areas we recognized, such as Irian Jaya and West Africa.
 We enjoyed seeing one of Andy Warhol’s soup can canvases, which was displayed next to another of his works, Electric Chair.
-We also saw Picasso’s Woman in a Red Armchair, defaced by a museum visitor in 2012 but restored and back on display.
-Photography was not permitted, but I got some photos off the web.
-If you want to see them, go to smugmug and look under Van Trek, November 2013.
+We also saw Picasso’s Woman in a Red Armchair, defaced by a museum visitor in 2012 but restored and is back on display.

 Modern art always says something to me, but very often it speaks despair and the meaninglessness of life.
 Despite a few uplifting pieces (mostly ethnic art), I left the museum saddened by the messages I was feeling from the art I had seen.
 But I looked forward to seeing the Rothko Chapel.
 I didn’t expect it to reflect any particular religion, but even so, I was not prepared for what I actually saw.